UNIVERSITY ROVER CHALLENGE // 2026 PLATFORM

 PROTOTYPE

-Arm, wrist, wheel, and science concepts were checked through CAD, FEA, and bench testing before full integration.
+Wheel, arm, and science hardware were checked in CAD and then pushed through task-style testing before full integration.

 INTEGRATION